Mål og innhald

 Arbeids- og undervisningsformer

 This is a distance learning course delivered online by the professor using digital technologies and facilitated by an on-site teaching assistant.
-It consists of lectures (both live and video), computer modeling assignments, in-class 'thought experiments', and case studies requiring a model-based policy analysis, an interactive learning environment, and a presentation.
+It consists of live-streamed, recorded and stored lectures with active participation by students, computer modeling assignments, in-class 'thought experiments', and case studies requiring a model-based policy analysis, an interactive learning environment, and a presentation.
 Course instruction includes 35-40 lecture hours and 20-25 hours of activities directed by a teaching assistant over a 10-week period from mid-January until the end of March.

 Completion and presentation of case study assignments